MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 #### Workload security

-To help improve workload security posture, examples of built-in policies that can be assessed on Azure Arc-enabled virtual machines running on Azure Stack HCI through the Security benchmark, Update Manager and Guest Configuration are shown below:
+To help improve workload security posture, examples of built-in policies that can be assessed on Azure Arc virtual machines running on Azure Stack HCI through the Security benchmark, Update Manager and Guest Configuration are shown below:

 - Log Analytics agent should be installed on Windows-based Azure Arc-enabled machines.
 - Machines should be configured to periodically check for missing system update.s